[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 In colour chart references 1-50 only.

 Card team sheets were so cheap that you were given two in this set.
 Good huh?
-The sheets originally needed to be cut out with scissors, but became press-out in the early 1950s.
+As explained under Set D, the sheets originally needed to be cut out with scissors, but became press-out in the early 1950s.
 The press out teams had a black border around the players (shown very clearly in the scan), and several players have expressed a dislike of this to me.
 However press-out teams were vital to cut down on the risk of bending the players.

 The number sheets were "lick-and-stick" adhesive paper with numbers and player positions to place on players backs and bases.
-Of course the positions are very 1950s (I.R. = inside right).
+Of course the positions were very 1950s (I.R. = inside right).

 Set H: One special goalkeeper sheet.